Healthy eating is about having a healthy balanced diet and choosing healthier options when preparing meals!

 When cooking, use measured amounts of oils containing good fats such as sunflower, canola, or olive oil.
 When snacking, have nuts containing good fats such as almonds, walnuts, and sunflower seeds instead of biscuits, cakes, or deep-fried foods.
 Go for fish and lean cuts of meat.
 To reduce the amount of oil needed when cooking, use non-stick cookware and change your cooking method to grilling, steaming, baking or stir-frying rather than deep-frying.

-While eating out, it can be difficult to make choices on the ingredients.
-So when cooking your own meals, you can choose the healthier and more nutritious options.
+While eating out, it can be difficult to choose the healthier ingredients.
+So when cooking your meals, you can choose the healthier and more nutritious ingredients.

-Another tip is to choose whole foods instead of processed foods.
+For instance, whole foods are healthier than processed foods.
 Processed foods are foods that have been altered from their natural state to make them last longer, taste better or be more convenient to consume.
 Salt, fat, sugar, other preservatives, artificial flavours and artificial colours have usually been added, making them less healthy, possible even harmful.
-Try preparing food using ingredients as close to their original form as possible.
+When preparing food, use fresh, healthy food ingredients as close to their original form as possible.

-Here are a few convenient and versatile ingredients to always have in the kitchen so you can whip up a quick, healthy and tasty meal:
+Here are 6 convenient and versatile ingredients to always have in the kitchen so you can whip up a quick, healthy and tasty meal:

-It really isn’t that difficult to choose a diet that is balanced, varied and in moderation.
+A healthy diet that is balanced, varied and in moderation can be achieved.
 You don’t have to make drastic changes – take it one step at a time!
 Perhaps start with a small proportion of brown rice to white and gradually increase it.
 Change the oil you are using, and choose HCS products over your regular products.

 Occasional indulgences are okay, don’t feel guilty about it.
 So long as you practise the important keys to

-healthy eating - balance, variety, and moderation; exercise regularly; drink lots of water; and smile lots – you will look forward to a healthier and fitter you!
+healthy eating - balance, variety, and moderation.
+Remember also to exercise regularly, drink lots of water and smile lots for a healthier and fitter you!

 This article was last reviewed on